-5.3 Uncertainties due to the separation of natural from anthropogenic CH4 emissions
+5.2 Uncertainties due to the separation of natural from anthropogenic CH4 emissions

-Figure 9:10.
-Interquartile and min, max of Total Anthropogenictotal anthropogenic CH4 emissions separated using different methods based on GOSAT inversions in the 2010s and the total anthropogenic CH4 emissions from NGHGIs.national inventories.
+Figure 9: Interquartile and min, max of Total Anthropogenic CH4 emissions separated using different methods based on GOSAT inversions in the 2010s and the total anthropogenic CH4 emissions from NGHGIs.
 For each region, vertical boxes show median, interquartile range, and min/ max of the GOSAT inversions.
 Each color represents a different separation approach, as defined in section 1.4.
-Black lines denote the average of Total Anthropogenictotal anthropogenic CH4 emissions from national inventories in the 2010s with available reported years.
+Black lines denote the average of Total Anthropogenic CH4 emissions from national inventories in the 2010s with available reported years.

 Uncertainty of anthropogenic CH4 emissions using the inversion method is suggested by the spread between models (due to transport models and other inversion specific settings) but also from the method chosen to separate anthropogenic from natural emissions.
-The data shown in Fig 910 compare the results of the four different separation methods presented in Section 1.
+The data shown in Fig 9 compare the results of the four different separation methods presented in Section 1.
 It shows that the uncertainty due to the separation method is generally much smaller than the spread between different models, derived from the fact that inversion vertical ranges appear large relative to differences due to separation procedure.
 In China (CHN), the between-method range of median inversion estimates of anthropogenic emissions is 4 TgCH4 yr-1, compared to the mean model spread (interquartile) of 46~60 TgCH4 yr-1.
 The range between the median of different methods is 10 TgCH4 for USA, 6 TgCH4 for EU27 & UK (EUR) and 3 TgCH4 for Russia (RUS).
-In Brazil (BRA), methods 3/1 and 3/2 based on ecosystem models of wetland emissions to diagnose natural emissions give a much larger anthropogenic emissionemissions.

-This is likely because these models report lowerunderestimate natural emissions (Sawakuchi et al., 2014), (Sawakuchi et al., 2014), e.g. do not have emissions from flooded forests (Pangala et al., 2017), (Pangala et al., 2017), from the open river itself, from palm swamps and peat complexes (Winton et al., 2017), (Winton et al., 2017), which are an important CH4 source in BRA (Melack et al., 2004).
-(Melack et al., 2004).
-The method 1 which is based on the original separation of natural vs. anthropogenic emissions from inversions is not systematically different from other methods, but itstheir results differ markedly due to itstheir different use of data sources in each natural/anthropogenic part (see section 1.4).
-Method 1 gives a slightly higher anthropogenic emission than other methods for EUR by 4 TgCH4 yr-1 on averageaveragely, by 3 TgCH4 yr-1 for USA and a smaller value than other methods for RUS by 1 TgCH4 yr-1.
-The positive difference between method 1 chosen for this study and other methods (Fig S5) implies-imply a better match of inversions with respect to NGHGIsNI for EURthe EU if other methods were used.
-For the USA, if we were using method 2, the anthropogenic CH4 emissions would be smaller by 2 TgCH4 yr-1, which would further accentuate lower estimations the underestimation of inversion emissions compared to the NGHGIsNI, especially before 2010.
-For RUS, even if other methods were used to compare with NGHGIsNI, our result statement about a lower estimationan underestimation of anthropogenic CH4 emission by the NGHGIsNI report remains valid.
-InImportantly, in CHN, our result that inversions produce systematically smaller anthropogenic CH4 emissions than NGHGIsNI data is also robust to the choice of method.
+In Brazil (BRA), methods 3/1 and 3/2 based on ecosystem models of wetland emissions to diagnose natural emissions give a much larger anthropogenic emission.
+This is likely because these models report lower natural emissions (Sawakuchi et al., 2014), e.g. do not have emissions from flooded forests (Pangala et al., 2017), from the open river itself, from palm swamps and peat complexes (Winton et al., 2017), which are an important CH4 source in BRA (Melack et al., 2004).
+The method 1 which is based on the original separation of natural vs. anthropogenic emissions from inversions is not systematically different from other methods, but its results differ markedly due to its different use of data sources in each natural/anthropogenic part (see section 1.4).
+Method 1 gives a slightly higher anthropogenic emission than other methods for EUR by 4 TgCH4 yr1 on average, by 3 TgCH4 yr1 for USA and a smaller value than other methods for RUS by 1 TgCH4 yr1.
+The positive difference between method 1 chosen for this study and other methods (Fig S5) implies a better match of inversions with respect to NGHGIs for EUR if other methods were used.
+For the USA, if we were using method 2, the anthropogenic CH4 emissions would be smaller by 2 TgCH4 yr1, which would further accentuate lower estimations of inversion emissions compared to the NGHGIs, especially before 2010.
+For RUS, even if other methods were used to compare with NGHGIs, our result about a lower estimation of anthropogenic CH4 emission by the NGHGIs report remains valid.
+In CHN, our result that inversions produce systematically smaller anthropogenic CH4 emissions than NGHGIs data is also robust to the choice of method.